 Be open to constructive criticism

 Part of growing your emotional intelligence is learning how to take a critique.
 While most people would get offended or defensive, high EQ people strive to understand where the issue is coming from and how it affects others.
-This way, they can resolve issues constructively.
+This way, they are able to constructively resolve issues.

 Utilize your leadership skills

 Emotional intelligence goes hand in hand with excellent leadership skills.
-People with high emotional intelligence set high standards for themselves and strive to be good examples for others.
-Learn how to take the initiative and cultivate excellent problem-solving and decision-making skills.
+People with high emotional intelligence set high standards for themselves and strive to be a good example for others.
+Learn how to take initiative and cultivate great problem-solving and decision-making skills.
 This will propel you to a higher and more productive level of performance in life and at work.

 Practiced the five categories of emotional intelligence

 The five categories of emotional intelligence are the roots on which the whole practice is based.
-You need to work on self-awareness, self-regulation, motivation, empathy, and social skills.
+To improve your emotional intelligence, you need to work on your self-awareness, self-regulation, motivation, empathy, and social skills.

 Sometimes the best way to cultivate new skills is to have someone holding you accountable.
-To master emotional intelligence, you can consider joining a support group like Men’s Group.
-This group comprises like-minded men interested in self-improvement and personal growth.
+To master emotional intelligence for men, you can consider joining a support group like mesgroup.com.
+This group is made up of like-minded men interested in self-improvement and personal growth.
 By joining a support group, you can work on your communication and social skills while making new friends in an all-male environment.